yulonglim/tp/docs/UserGuide.md

 You cannot grade a student without having first add grading system.
 So, remember to do that first!
 </div>

+### Resetting a grading system : `resetGrade`

+Teachbook can only incorporate at most 1 grading system at any time.
+Therefore, you have to wipe out an existing grading system before implementing a new one.
+This command not only resets the grading system, but also wipes out all the grades which were previously given to the students.

+Format: `resetGrade`

 ### Sorting the students : `sort`

 Unorganised lists are a pain to see.
 Therefore, TeachBook provides the functionality for you to sort your students either